-The most recent organised national survey of the barn owl breeding population conducted across the UK was undertaken between 1995 and 1997, and provided a national estimate of c.
-4,000 breeding pairs, using a standardised survey design (Toms et al., 2001).
-Although Toms (2014) subsequently considered this to be a little on the low side he gave no futher estimate of the (then) current size of the UK barn owl population.
+The most recent organised national survey of the barn owl breeding population conducted across the UK was undertaken between 1995 and 1997 and provided a national estimate of c.
+4,000 breeding pairs, using a standardised survey design (Toms et al., 2001), although Toms (2014) subsequently considered this to be a little on the low side.

 Over subsequent years, considerable conservation effort has been targeted at Britain's barn owl population, and expert groups and organisations have reported UK population-estimates of c.
-9,000 breeding pairs in 2011 (Shawyer, 2015a) and 2014 (Shawyer, 2014).
-The breeding population is currently estimated at between 9,000 and 12,000 pairs and considered close to the upper end of this range (Shawyer, 2019).
+9,000 breeding pairs in 2011 (Shawyer, 2015^a) and 2014 (Shawyer, 2014).
+The breeding population was recently estimated to be between 9,000 and 12,000 pairs and considered close to the upper end of this range (Shawyer, 2019).

-The Avian Population Estimates Panel (APEP) is a collaboration between the UK statutory conservation agencies and relevant non-governmental organisation, with the role of collating the best estimates of breeding and non-breeing bird populations.
-Their most recent Report (Woodward et al., 2020) provided a 2016 UK estimate of between 4,000 and 14,000 breeding pairs.
+The Avian Population Estimates Panel (APEP) is a collaboration between the UK statutory conservation agencies and relevant non-governmental organisation, with the role of collating the best estimates of breeding and non-breeding bird populations, primarily in the UK.